 The convertible notes payable bear interest at 12% and are due October 2009.
-The notes are convertible into common stock of SDI at the conversion rate of .20 cents per share.
+The holders of \$150,000 of the convertible notes converted the notes, including accrued interest, during the quarter ended September 30, 2009 into 786,739 shares of the Company's common stock.
+The holder of the remaining \$50,000 note converted the note, including accrued interest, into 256,250 shares of common stock in October 2009.
+The notes were convertible into common stock of the Company at the conversion rate of .20 cents per share.
 The holders of the notes were also granted stock purchase warrants allowing the holders to purchase up to an additional 175,000 shares of common stock at the price of \$.40 per share.
 The warrants expire April 2014.
-In lieu of cash exercising the warrant the holders may elect to receive shares equal to the value of the warrant.